-Additional lionfish facts that may be included in exhibit but are not required
+Additional lionfish facts that may be included in exhibit

 Reproduction:

 - Spawn frequently, about 2-4 days between spawns during warmer months in the summer.
 Eggs are encased in a floating, gelatinous egg mass. - Can release up to 30,000 eggs per spawn though most do not reach adulthood.